concur/developer.concur.com/src/api-reference/travel/itinerary-tmc-thirdparty/index.markdown

 ### Description

 Creates a new trip or updates an existing trip.
 A new trip will be created if the trip dates span no existing trip and the request doesn't include a tripId.
-If a tripId is included in the uri it will update the specified trip.
+If a tripId is included in the URI it will update the specified trip.
 The full trip information is included in the update request, which replaces the existing trip.

 This endpoint can be used to create trips for a user that is not the OAuth consumer.
 This is most often done when a travel supplier or Travel Management Company needs to create a trip on behalf of a user.
 The supplier or TMC must be registered with Concur and have a Concur account that has one of the following user roles: Web Services Administrator for Professional, or Can Administer for Standard.